-During my trip to Porto and the north of Portugal, I wanted to explore Douro region in many ways and one of them was doing a one day cruise tour in Douro.
-In this article I’m going to show you how was my day and, in the end, tell you my opinion about doing a Douro river cruise.
+During my trip to Porto and the North of Portugal, I wanted to explore Douro region in many ways and one of them was doing a one day cruise tour in Douro.
+In this article, I’m going to show you how was my day and, in the end, tell you my opinion about doing a Douro river cruise.

-After choosing a cruise between Porto and Régua on a Saturday for 77,50 € (the same cruise costs 15 € less on weekdays) I received an e-mail with the schedule for the day and they even asked me if I wanted to visit a Port wine cellar in Régua.
+After choosing a cruise between Porto and Régua on a Saturday for 77.50 € (at that time, the same cruise cost 15 € less on weekdays) I received an e-mail with the schedule for the day and they even asked me if I wanted to visit a Port wine cellar in Régua.

 Having paid the cruise, I had to send an e-mail with a proof of payment and they sent me back a map with the departure point and the tickets that I had to print.

 I arrived around 09h30 to Freixo marina (Porto), and boarded as scheduled at 09h45 and around 10h30 the cruise set sail.

 When we got to the ship, we were escorted to our table where a wonderful breakfast was waiting for us – great way to begin our Douro river cruise.
 Next, the ship took us to the historic centre of Porto where we could admire the amazing views over Ribeira and the bridges over Douro river.